SylvanM/Tutorials/commandline/commandline_tutorial.md

 ## What it is

 The command line, or “shell” as it is most often referred to, is a way to interact with and use your computer which gives you more control than the regular GUI we are used to.
-While in the beginning it may be harder to use, it is worth having a basic understanding of how to use it as we will be using it a lot in the club
+While in the beginning it may be harder to use, it is worth having a basic understanding of how to use it as we will be using it a lot in the club.

 ## How it works